-Symptoms can be mild to severe and can range from pain in the lower back and legs, numbness, muscle weakness, and impaired bladder or bowel control.
+Symptoms can be mild to severe and can range from pain in the neck, arms, lower back, and legs to numbness, muscle weakness, and impaired bladder or bowel control.
 A person with spinal stenosis may have difficulty walking and may often fall or stumble.
 The numbness or tingling can make it difficult to drive or perform other tasks with their legs or feet.
 Pain can worsen the longer a person stands.

 Depending on the severity of your spinal stenosis, treatment options can range from anti-inflammatory medication and physical therapy to surgery.
 Our expert staff will help you determine what the best course of treatment is for your stenosis and ensure you understand what the process will entail.
 Above all, we want you to feel comfortable that you are in capable and caring hands and we will do whatever we can to relieve your pain and help you live a normal, healthy life.